The Puppet Master franchise is put under the microscope, with every film in the surprisingly long series, being ranked accordingly.

 Horror typically lives and dies off of recognition.

 Part of the Puppet Master series’ quirky charm is due to it being such an underdog of a franchise.
 It’s a series that has always strived to be more than it is.
 Every good horror franchise gives you a great mascot, and Puppet Master gives you five, and yet it’s still largely remained a footnote to the larger beats of horror.
-For whatever reason it’s never been able to truly penetrate the mainstream and reach the next level.
-Now, with S. Craig Zahler (Bone Tomahawk) voicing early interest in resuscitating the series, running through this crazy franchise, ranking the films from best to worst, seems only fitting.
+For whatever reason, it’s never been able to truly penetrate the mainstream and reach the next level.
+Now that S. Craig Zahler (Bone Tomahawk and Brawl in Cell Block 99, both of which contain some of the most brutal scenes I’ve ever seen in film in recent years), Sonny Laguna, and Tommy Wiklund, have rebooted the series, so to speak, with the impressive Puppet Master: The Littlest Reich, it seems only fitting to rank the lengthy series of films from best to worst.
 And if you’re new to the world of Andre Toulon and his miraculous, murderous puppets, then this will be the perfect puppet primer to tell you when to jump in!

 1. Puppet Master II: His Unholy Creation

 Sequels can sometimes crumble under the weight of the first film’s success, but with the original Puppet Master merely being a moderately strong start to things, Puppet Master II gets every opportunity to expand on the ideas, but with none of the baggage of setting things up.
 This sequel follows the creative idea of the puppets using Toulon’s rebirth formula on his own corpse to bring him back to life.
 Due to Toulon’s corpse conduit being…you know—a corpse—he’s eager to find a new host, as well as one for his beloved Elsa, too.